For students

 Sing and move

-Sing the piece or section while moving in a way that reflects how you want it to sound — flowy, strong, hopping, melting.
+Sing the piece or section while moving in a way that reflects how you want it to sound — flowy, strong, hopping, skipping, undulating, running in place, melting.
 Let your body find the character of the music.

 #30